animatedmax/spring-data-geode/src/main/markdown/reference/serialization.md

 <div class="paragraph">

-To improve overall performance of the {data-store-name} In-memory Data Grid, {data-store-name} supports a dedicated serialization protocol, called PDX, that is both faster and offers more compact results over standard Java serialization in addition to working transparently across various language platforms (Java, C++, and .NET).
+To improve overall performance of the GemFire In-memory Data Grid, GemFire supports a dedicated serialization protocol, called PDX, that is both faster and offers more compact results over standard Java serialization in addition to working transparently across various language platforms (Java, C++, and .NET).